KusionStack/kusion/README.md

 # Kusion

-Kusion is the platform engineering engine of [KusionStack](https://github.com/KusionStack).
-It delivers intentions described with Kusion Models defined in [Catalog](https://github.com/KusionStack/catalog) to Kubernetes, Clouds and On-Prem infrastructures.
+Kusion is the cloud-native platform engineering engine of [KusionStack](https://github.com/KusionStack), designed to help you build your efficient and secure Internal Developer Platform (IDP).
+It allows application developers to easily and consistently perform all operational tasks throughout the Software Development Lifecycle (SDLC) in one place, across different infrastructures including Kubernetes, cloud platforms, and on-premises environments

 ## Key Features

-- **Application-Centric**: Managing all application operations in one place, in a unified way
+- **Platform as Code**: Managing all application operations in one place, in a unified, easy way.
+- **Dynamic Configuration Management**: Developers deploy to any environment using one environment-agnostic configuration, while Kusion handles the underlying complexity.
-- **Enable Self-Service**: Developers fulfill their own needs by using the capabilities provided by the platform
+- **Enable Self-Service**: Developers fulfill their own needs by choosing the capabilities provided by the platform engineers in [Kusion Modules](https://www.kusionstack.io/docs/next/kusion/concepts/kusion-module).
-- **Shift left security**: Guarantee security at the earliest stages to make operation more confidence
+- **Built-in Security and Compliance**: Platform engineers standardize application deliveries with security, compliance, and best practices by flexible platform configurations.
+- **Open Module Ecosystem**: A growing open module ecosystem covers all stages of SDLC, with extensive connections to various cloud-native infrastructures.
-- **Kubernetes-friendly**: Provide friendly observability and troubleshooting capabilities to make Kubernetes operations easier.
+- **Lightweight and Kubernetes-friendly**: As a pure client-side solution with rich APIs, Kusion offers excellent portability and ease of integration.
+Meanwhile, user-friendly observability and troubleshooting capabilities make Kubernetes operations easier.

 <div align="center">